25 min read

 Here are other aspects you should consider in the process of supporting your workforce during and after adopting an internal talent marketplace:

+It all starts with clearly explaining how the talent marketplace will create value and what the main use cases will be within your organization (or the business areas where it will be deployed).
 Another aspect is ensuring that HR, L&D, and people managers or direct supervisors know how the new platform works, as well as how it integrates with existing hiring, learning, or performance management systems — this will take time.
 Questions that could arise here:

 Different people will be worried about different things.
 For example, some managers could perceive hiring someone from another team, even temporarily, as ‘stealing’ talent instead of sharing it.
 Therefore, a change in mindset will be necessary.
 At the same time, other managers could fear that losing their top performers will inevitably affect the overall performance of their team and their KPIs.